 In the blistering cold Alaskan December, a few newly drafted college students and an army sergeant are stranded in a tattered house in a small town during World War 3 after the deadliest battle on U.S. soil, forever known as “The Battle for Alaska”.
 With limited food, water, and trust, escape from the looming threat of the Russian military seems impossible.

-Doghouse Ensemble Theatre presents a reading of Thank You for Your Home in New York City on April 15 at 3pm and 7:30pm.
+Doghouse Ensemble Theatre presented a staged developmental reading of Thank You for Your Home in New York City on April 15 at 3pm and 7:30pm.

 Ella May Hunsader (Amy Knox) is a current undergraduate student at Fordham University Lincoln Center double majoring in Theatre Performance and Environmental Studies.
 She is an alumna of the Interlochen Arts Academy as well as a former Cherub through Northwestern University.
 Favorite projects include The Winters Tale (Perdita), The Eccentricities of a Nightingale (Alma Winemiller), and The Caucasian Chalk Circle.